-Spain’s former football boss Rubiales in court over World Cup kiss scandal
+Spanish football boss who forcibly kissed player hit with restraining order

 He was questioned at the closed-door hearing as a defendant in regards to allegations of “sexual assault”.
 Hermoso will also be called to testify at a later date.

-At the hearing, Rubiales once again maintained the kiss was consensual, a judicial source said.

-Public prosecutors, meanwhile, asked the judge to ban Rubiales from coming within 500 metres (1,600 feet) of Hermoso and communicating with her by any means while the investigation is under way, the source added.

-The case comes about four weeks after Rubiales sparked outrage when he forcibly kissed the midfielder in front of the world’s media after Spain defeated England in the final.
+The case comes about four weeks after Rubiales sparked outrage with the act in front of the world’s media after Spain defeated England in the final.

-Rubiales, who was head of Spain’s RFEF football federation at the time, has repeatedly insisted the kiss was consensual.
+Rubiales was head of Spain’s RFEF football federation at the time.

-Hermoso has said it was not and that it left her feeling like the “victim of an assault”.
+Hermoso has said the kiss was not consensual and that it left her feeling like the “victim of an assault”.

 De Jorge on Monday admitted a complaint against Rubiales filed the previous week by the public prosecutors’ office, citing alleged “offences of sexual assault” and “coercion”.

-Under a recent reform of the Spanish penal code, a non-consensual kiss can be considered sexual assault, a category which groups all types of sexual violence.
+Under a recent reform of the Spanish penal code, a nonconsensual kiss can be considered sexual assault, a category which groups all types of sexual violence.

 If found guilty, Rubiales could face anything from a fine to four years in prison, sources at the public prosecutors’ office have said.